rsimon/scala-force-layout/README.md

 ## Current Version

 The current version of _Scala Force Layout_ is 0.2.0.
-Download the jar here: [scala-force-layout_2.10-0.2.0.jar](http://rsimon.github.com/files/scala-force-layout_2.10-0.2.0.jar)
+Download the jar for Scala 2.10 here: [scala-force-layout_2.10-0.2.0.jar](http://rsimon.github.com/files/scala-force-layout_2.10-0.2.0.jar)

 ## Building From Source & Running the Examples